Rooftoptek/Rooftop-SDK-Android/docs/04 - users.md

 // Find all posts by the current user RTQuery<RTObject> query = RTQuery.getQuery("Post");
 query.whereEqualTo("user", user);
-query.findInBackground(new FindCallback<RTObject>() { ... });
+query.findInBackground(new RTFindCallback<RTObject>() { ... });
 ```

 ## Facebook Users

 Rooftop provides an easy way to integrate Facebook with your application.
-The Facebook SDK can be used with our SDK, and is integrated with the `RTUser` class to make linking your users to their Facebook identities easy.

-Using our Facebook integration, you can associate an authenticated Facebook user with a `RTUser`.
 With just a few lines of code, you'll be able to provide a "Log in with Facebook" option in your app, and be able to save their data to Rooftop.

-Specialized quickstart guide about RooftopTwitterUtils you can find [here](https://github.com/Rooftoptek/Rooftop-SDK-Android/blob/master/README.md)
+Specialized quickstart guide about RooftopFacebookUtils you can find [here](https://github.com/Rooftoptek/RooftopFacebookUtils-Android/blob/master/README.md).

 **Note:** Rooftop is compatible with both Facebook SDK 3.x and 4.x for Android.
 These instructions are for Facebook SDK 4.x.